shufean/BlackJack21-Multiplayer-Card-Game/README.md

 9.Connect the second client in similar manner.

-10.Finally enjoy the game play
+10.Finally enjoy the game play.